inspectr-hq/inspectr/README.md

 ### Inspecting Webhook Events

-In this case you want to inspect webhook events sent from a third-party service.
+In this case, you want to inspect webhook events sent from a third-party service.
 You may not have a backend service to forward the requests to—instead you simply want to capture and inspect the incoming webhook payloads.
 You can start Inspectr without a backend so that every incoming request receives a default 200 OK response while still capturing and broadcasting the webhook data:

 ```bash
 ./inspectr --listen=":8080" --catch=true --expose=true